 Lectures at Casual Connect are programmed to focus on cutting edge topics in the video games space.
-On July 30 - August 1, over 3000 industry professionals came to San Francisco for the eighth annual Casual Connect in the United States to listen to lectures from over 300 industry experts.
-Conference content was programmed by a set of industry advisors.
-If you attended lectures at Casual Connect and want to see your favorite sessions again, or if you could not make it to San Francisco this time and want to see what you have missed, press the icon to watch videos and download slides (all content is FREE!).
+On July 22 - 24, over 3000 industry professionals will come to San Francisco for the ninth annual Casual Connect in the United States to listen to lectures from over 300 industry experts.
+Conference content is programmed by a set of industry advisors.

 So you made a great game?
 Good for you.
 Now the hard work starts.
 Traditional publishing models are on the wane.
 The means to distributing and marketing your own games have never been more readily accesible and powerful.
 Developers must understand and own the entire trajectory of their games -- from inception to distribution to iteration.
 You don't need massive budgets to find and engage users, or to build your own tools.
 This talk will outline challenges and solutions on the road to building a durable company in today's gaming ecosystem.